 Whilst the vessel carries more, the group size specified refers to transfers and excursions.

 The programme may be altered due to navigational factors with locks, water levels or congestion at certain sites.

-Launched in 2012 and built to a high standard, the ‘new generation’ MS Cyrano de Bergerac is registered in France with a mainly European crew and announcements in French and English.
-For 20 years Jules Verne has been the main UK partner of the innovative French cruise company, CroisiEurope, established 40 years ago, now boasting the largest European river fleet (over 40 ships), yet still operated by the same family.
+A Premium vessel launched in 2012 and built to a high standard.
+The MS Cyrano de Bergerac is registered in France with a mainly European crew and announcements in French and English.
+For 20 years Jules Verne has been the main UK partner of the innovative French cruise company, CroisiEurope, established over 40 years ago, now boasting the largest European river fleet (over 40 ships), yet still operated by the same family.
 All drinks, except premium brands are included throughout the cruise.
 Enjoy International and French cuisine with a choice of wines in an elegant one-sitting dining room.
 Breakfast is a buffet, lunch and dinner waiter service with the occasional buffet.
-Reception, lounge bar with small dance floor, sundeck, lift and WiFi (free/limited).
+Reception, lounge bar with small dance floor, sun deck, lift and WiFi (free/limited).
 87 air-conditioned cabins with private facilities, hairdryer, safe and TV.
-41 twin/ double cabins with picture window (134 sq. ft.) on the Upper Deck, 21 twin/double cabins with picture window (134 sq. ft.) on the Middle Deck and 25 twin/ double cabins (134 sq. ft.) with porthole on the Main Deck.
+41 twin/double cabins with picture window (134 sq. ft.) on the Upper Deck, 21 twin/double cabins with picture window (134 sq. ft.) on the Middle Deck and 25 twin/double cabins (134 sq. ft.) with porthole on the Main Deck.

 per person in a twin/double Main Deck cabin